LBH Skincare Molecule

 LBH Skincare After- Improved pore size, skin texture, and tone after using LBH AHA Cleanser, Exfoliating Toner, and Prickly Pear Seed Oil.

-*Disclaimer: Unedited photo.
-Percentage based on expert grading of Visia©-CR photographs in a blinded clinical setting using before and after images after 8-weeks of twice-daily use of the suggested LBH regimen.
+Unretouched images.
+Percentage based on expert grading of Visia©-CR photographs collected in a controlled clinical setting following eight weeks of twice-daily use of the recommended LBH regimen.

 LBH Skincare Before Patient exhibiting fine lines, wrinkles, uneven texture, and hyperpigmentation before LBH AHA Cleanser, Exfoliating Mask, and Prickly Pear Seed Oil.